 The seasonal park has excellent waterfront views and is fun during the day and particularly at night when lit up by its shimmering fairy lights.
 If you’re in town from mid-May through late September, don’t miss this must see in Philadelphia.

 Enjoy Elfreth’s Alley

 Elfreth’s Alley is one of the most colorful places in the city.
 As the oldest residential street in the US, there is lot of history here, but we love it for its decorations and brightly painted doors.

 The 32 houses currently along the cobblestoned Elfreth’s Alley were built between 1728 and 1836.
 The museum that now occupies 124-126 has been restored to its Colonial-era appearance and tells the history of the street and the tradesmen who originally called it home.
-Several of the main historic Philadelphia landmarks are just a few blocks away, so don’t miss Elfreth’s Alley when you’re in Old City.
+Several of the main historic landmarks are just a few blocks away, so don’t miss Elfreth’s Alley when you’re in Old City.